Key Takeaways

 Frequently Asked Questions

-Is CeraVe Foaming Cleanser good for oily skin?
+Is CeraVe Foaming Cleanser actually good for oily skin?

 Yes.
-It is one of the better simple cleansers for oily skin if you want proper cleansing without that harsh squeaky-clean finish.
+It is one of the better straightforward cleansers for oily skin if you want real oil removal without the harsh squeaky-clean finish that some foaming washes leave behind.

-Usually not on normal to oily skin, but it can feel a bit drying if your skin is already dehydrated, irritated, or overusing strong actives.
+Usually not on normal to oily skin, but it can feel a bit tight if your skin is dehydrated, flaky, or already being pushed hard by active ingredients elsewhere in your routine.

-It can handle light sunscreen and light makeup reasonably well, but for full makeup or a heavy sunscreen day, I would use something stronger or double cleanse at night.
+It handles light sunscreen and a minimal base reasonably well.
+For a full day of heavy sunscreen or makeup, I would double cleanse or use something stronger at night.

 Should oily skin use it once or twice a day?